 Certain pets shouldn’t fly

 Have a bulldog, a pug, or another snub-nosed pup?
 What about a Himalayan cat?
 Antonelle says traveling with pets like these is not recommended, due to their medical history and risks.
 “These breeds should not fly on planes due to their known propensity for respiratory issues.
 Many airlines now restrict these animals from flights,” he notes.
 And it goes without saying that if your pet is older or has health issues, chances are it’s better off staying at home.
+Follow these air travel tips before your next flight for the best experience.

 Bottom line: Leave them at home